acstud/lab1/README.md

 ## Where is the output?

-In a file called slurm-<jobid>.out.
+In a file called `slurm-<jobid>.out`.
 You can easily show the output using, for example:

 ```console